 Overview of the GCSE Curriculum

-We encourage our students as creative individuals to find their own strengths and interests and to be innovators.
-The annual art exhibition celebrates the wonderfully diverse range of artwork that our students create, ranging from large paintings, prints, photographic and art textile outcomes to innovative installations.
-The course starts with a structured and guided approach as students learn new skills and ways of working and gain confidence in their understanding of the assessment objectives.
-As we move through the course students take ownership of their projects, completing a sustained investigation in response to a chosen theme, evidencing the journey from initial engagement with an idea to realising intentions and this work forms their ‘Portfolio’.
+The course begins with a structured and guided approach as students learn new skills, explore different ways of working, and gain confidence in their understanding of the assessment objectives.
+As we move through the course, students take increasing ownership of their projects, completing a sustained investigation in response to a chosen theme.
+They evidence the journey from initial engagement with an idea through to realising intentions, and this work forms their Portfolio.
+We celebrate students independent ideas and encourage them to work to their strengths and interests.

-Enrichment Opportunities & Trips
+Enrichment Opportunities